How to Build a Hot Fire

 The key to using a wood stove efficiently is to build a hot fire.
 Isn't all fire hot?
 Yes, but not hot enough.
-Modern wood stoves can have burn efficiencies of 75 to 90%.
-These higher efficiencies are due to "secondary burns."
+Modern wood stoves can have burn efficiencies of 75 to 90% due to "secondary burns."
 A secondary burn is where the hydrocarbons in the smoke are re-ignited before leaving the stove, thereby reducing emissions and releasing more heat.
 For this to occur, a hot fire of 1000 –1200 degrees F is required.
-Hot fires also reduce the build up of creosote in the stove and chimney pipe.
+Hot fires also reduce the buildup of creosote in the stove and chimney pipe.

 How Wood Burns